Ergodic Theory on Stationary Random Graphs: The Liouville property

 Taking expectations one has using (\ref{sta}) \endproof The subadditive lemma then implies that This limit is called the \emph{mean entropy} of the stationary random graph $(G,\rho).$ It plays the role of the (deterministic) entropy of a random walk on a group.
-The following theorem generalizes the well-known connection between Liouville property and entropy.
+In the rest of the paper, we will assume that $h$ is finite.
+The following theorem generalizes the well-known connection between the Liouville property and the entropy.

 \begin{theorem} Let $(G,\rho)$ be a stationary random graph.
-The following conditions are equivalent:\begin{itemize} \item the tail $\sigma$-algebra associated to the simple random walk on $G$ started from $\rho$ is almost surely trivial (in particular $(G,\rho)$ is almost surely Liouville), \item the mean entropy $h$ of $(G,\rho)$ is null. \end{itemize} \end{theorem} Before doing the proof, we start with a few lemmas.
+The following conditions are equivalent:\begin{itemize} \item the tail $\sigma$-algebra associated to the simple random walk on $G$ started from $\rho$ is almost surely trivial (in particular it implies that $(G,\rho)$ is almost surely Liouville), \item the mean entropy $h$ of $(G,\rho)$ is null. \end{itemize} \end{theorem} Before doing the proof, we start with a few lemmas.